stingraze/quantum-qiskit-decision-web-crawler/README.md

 (Still in Alpha Stage)

+Visit: https://www.inspiresearch.io/en for search related products and more.

 Update: 2/28/2026 18:00PM - quantum-decision-crawler2.py is the latest version.
 It has more options.

 This project is a **recursive web crawler** that prioritizes which URL to crawl next using a **quantum-inspired decision pipeline** backed by **Qiskit**.
 It starts from `seeds.txt` (one URL per line), follows links up to a configurable depth, and runs multiple fetch/parse workers in parallel.